1991 New South Wales state election

 Elections to the 50th Parliament of New South Wales were held on Saturday 25 May 1991.
 All seats in the Legislative Assembly and half the seats in the Legislative Council were up for election.
-The Liberal-National Coalition government of Premier Nick Greiner, which enjoyed a considerable majority following their landslide win at the 1988 election, was seeking a second term in office against new Labor Opposition Leader Bob Carr.
+The Liberal–National Coalition government of Premier Nick Greiner, which enjoyed a considerable majority following their landslide win at the 1988 election, was seeking a second term in office against new Labor Opposition Leader Bob Carr.

 The government had reduced the number of lower house seats from 109 to 99 for the 1991 election, reversing an increase approved by the Unsworth Labor government.

 Background

 Greiner Government

 The 1988 election generated a two-party preferred swing to the Coalition of 8.4% and saw the Labor Party record its lowest primary vote in half a century.
 This was a clear rejection of the Unsworth Government, although it was less clear whether the electorate was endorsing the full range of Coalition policies.
-Qualms about the meaning of its mandate were clearly of little concern to the new government under Nick Greiner which immediately began introducing wide ranging reforms to the New South Wales public sector.
+Qualms about the meaning of its mandate were clearly of little concern to the new government, under Nick Greiner which immediately began introducing wide-ranging reforms to the New South Wales public sector.

 The finance and administration of all government trading enterprises was put on a more commercial basis, with standard rates of return on capital set and separate community service obligations for specific public funding identified.
 There were major expenditure cuts and dramatic price increases in education, public transport and electricity.
-The new government spoke of New South Wales living beyond its means, introducing new user-pay charges, proposed the sale of underused public assets to help pay off state debt and flagged the use of private capital to build public infrastructure.
-It was a radical agenda at the time, but a package of reforms that would become standard across Australia over the next decade.
+The new government spoke of New South Wales living beyond its means; introducing new user-pay charges, proposed the sale of underused public assets to help pay off state debt, and flagged the use of private capital to build public infrastructure.
+It was a radical agenda at the time, but it was package of reforms that would become the standard across Australia over the next decade.

-The government implemented “truth in sentencing” laws which required judges to set minimum terms for convicted criminals and abolished time off for good behaviour in gaol.
+The government implemented “truth in sentencing” laws which required judges to set minimum terms for convicted criminals and abolished time off for good behaviour in jail.
 Responding to the corruption allegations that had regularly swirled around New South Wales politics, the government also created a standing royal commission, the Independent Commission Against Corruption (ICAC), as an independent body to investigate allegations of corruption and maladministration.

-The government attracted most controversy over changes to education and the confrontational style of Education Minister Terry Metherell.
+The government attracted most controversy over changes on the educational sector, adding the confrontational style of Education Minister Terry Metherell.
 There were major cutbacks in teaching and ancillary staff, closures of schools and an increase in class sizes and the number of composite classes.
-The government unzoned state schools, allowing parents to enrol their children outside of the local district, and allowed the creation of new selective and specialist high schools.
+The government unzoned state schools, and have allowed parents to enroll their children outside of the local district.
+This situation allowed the creation of new selective and specialist high schools.